User0332/MathEngine/README.md

 Documentation for the project can be found [here](https://mathengine.readthedocs.io/).

-The MathEngine packages are available on NuGet
+The following MathEngine libraries are available on NuGet
 - `MathEngine.Values`
 - `MathEngine.Algebra`